Photo of several people seated with their backs turned to the camera and looking up at the front of the room at a speaker

 A Conversation with Bisa Butler

-The Design Lecture Series is an annual program offered through the Design Studies Department in co-sponsorship with the Center for Design and Material Culture.
-Twice each semester, a scholar and/or maker is invited to campus to present a public lecture.
-In conjunction with their lecture, they visit classes within the Design Studies Department, meet with faculty and students, and even host workshops for students connected to their practice.
+The DS-CDMC Lecture Series is an annual program offered through the Design Studies Department in co-sponsorship with the Nancy M. Bruce Center for Design and Material Culture.
+Each semester, a scholar and/or maker in support of each of the three design studies majors is invited to campus to present a public lecture.
+In conjunction with their lecture, they visit classes within the Design Studies Department, meet with faculty and students, and may host workshops for students connected to their practice.
 Below are recordings of public lectures presented through this series collaboration.

 Understandable Design and Perfect Imperfections with William Kroll of Tender Co.